Facelift NEWPORT BEACH

 Some people are able to have a limited-incision facelift or short-scar facelift.
 This technique was first described by Daniel Baker, MD and is intended for younger patients without significant submental or neck laxity.
 The ‘short-scar’ refers to the extent of the posterior (behind the ear) incision length.
 This surgery uses shorter incisions at the temple and close to the ear.

 By default, when performing a facelift that involves elevating and tightening the SMAS layer, the neck is also tightened.
 This is the result of normal facial anatomy as the SMAS and neck muscle (platysma) are connected.
 There can be a focus on the neck soft tissue and muscle should this be the main concern of the patient.
 In this case, the procedure would be called a neck lift, though commonly, the dissection will also tighten sagging jowls (lower cheeks along the jaw line) in front of the ear as the layers of the neck and lower face are in continuity.
 The neck lift incision is virtually the same as the face lift incision in most cases, starting in front of the ear, around the lobe, and behind the ear into the lower scalp.
-Facelifts are also effectively combined with eyelid surgery (blepharoplasty).
+Facelifts are also effectively combined with eyelid surgery (Eyelid Enhancement).

 The surgery usually takes several hours and is an outpatient procedure.
 In some instances, overnight (23 hour) observation at the surgery center or a private aftercare facility is available for patients that prefer nursing assistance.